 As part of the process of preparing our financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 We record this amount as a provision or benefit for taxes in accordance with SFAS No. 109, Accounting for Income Taxes.
 This process involves estimating our actual current tax exposure, including assessing the risks associated with tax audits, and assessing temporary differences resulting from different treatment of items for tax and accounting purposes.
-These differences result in deferred tax assets and liabilities.
-As of June 30, 2006, we had deferred tax assets of approximately \$46.3 million, which were primarily related to federal, state and foreign net operating loss carryforwards and federal and state research tax credit carryforwards.
+These differences result in net deferred tax assets and tax reserves.
+As of March 31, 2007, we had deferred tax assets of approximately \$5.2.2 million, which were primarily related to federal, state and foreign net operating loss carryforwards and federal and state research tax credit carryforwards.
 We assess the likelihood that our deferred tax assets will be recovered from future taxable income and, to the extent that we believe recovery is not likely, we establish a valuation allowance.
-As of June 30, 2006, we maintained a valuation allowance equal to the \$46.3 million of deferred tax assets as there is not sufficient evidence to enable us to conclude that it is more likely than not that the deferred tax assets will be realized.
-Even though we reported net income in fiscal 2006 and in the three months ended June 30, 2006, we have incurred \$0.5 million in cumulative losses over the prior three fiscal years and we have incurred \$16.9 million in cumulative losses over the prior four fiscal years.
-In addition, we have an accumulated deficit of approximately \$165.1 million reported on our consolidated balance sheet as of June 30, 2006.
+As of March 31, 2007, we maintained a valuation allowance for deferred tax assets of approximately \$1.3 million primarily related to net operating loss carryforwards in certain international jurisdictions as there is not sufficient evidence to enable us to conclude that it is more likely than not that such deferred tax assets will be realized.
+In addition, in evaluating the exposure associated with various filing positions, we record estimated tax reserves for probable exposures.
+Based on our evaluation of current tax positions, we believe we have appropriately accrued for probable exposures and have tax reserves of approximately \$5.0 million recorded within accrued liabilities.
 If our actual results differ from our estimates, our provision for income taxes could be materially impacted.